 Five weeks later, we were back at Wembley for the playoff final against Millwall.

-So, on the day, it was like: bang.
+So, on the day, it was – bang.
 They were straight out of the traps.

 When the third goal went in, I almost dived into the Barnsley fans sat to our right.
-Like I said, that day is one I’ll never forget.
+That day is one I’ll never forget.